sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     - Project name: `fabmedical`
     - Source server type: `MongoDB`
-    - Target server type: `CosmosDB (MongoDB API)`
+    - Target server type will be automatically set to: `CosmosDB (MongoDB API)`
     - Choose type of activity: `Offline data migration`

     ![The screenshot shows the New migration project pane with values entered.](media/dms-new-migration-project.png "New migration project pane")

     > **Note:** The **Offline data migration** activity type is selected since you will be performing a one-time migration from MongoDB to Cosmos DB.
 Also, the data in the database won't be updated during the migration.
 In a production scenario, you will want to choose the migration project activity type that best fits your solution requirements.

+4. Select **Create and run activity**.
+Wait while the job is created and you will be redirected to the migration wizard.

-4. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab:
+5. On the **MongoDB to Azure Database for CosmosDB Offline Migration Wizard** pane, enter the following values for the **Select source** tab:

     - Mode: **Standard mode**
-    - Source server name: Enter the Private IP Address of the Build Agent VM used in this lab.
+    - Source server name: Enter the Private IP Address of the lab VM running your MongoDB Containers.
     - Server port: `27017`
     - Require SSL: Unchecked

     > **Note:** Leave the **User Name** and **Password** blank as the MongoDB instance on the Build Agent VM for this lab does not have authentication turned on.
-The Azure Database Migration Service is connected to the same VNet as the Build Agent VM, so it's able to communicate within the VNet directly to the VM without exposing the MongoDB service to the Internet.
+The Azure Database Migration Service is connected to the same VNet as the lab VM, so it's able to communicate within the VNet directly to the VM without exposing the MongoDB service to the Internet.
 In production scenarios, you should always have authentication enabled on MongoDB.

     ![Select source tab with values selected for the MongoDB server.](media/dms-select-source.png "MongoDB to Azure Database for CosmosDB - Select source")

 5. Select **Next: Select target >>**.
+This may take some time to complete as the Migration Service attempts to connect to the MongoDB instance on the lab VM.

-6. On the **Select target** pane, select the following values:
+6. On the **Select target** tab, select the following values:

     - Mode: **Select Cosmos DB target**